goeiebook/creativelab/README.md

 More observations are gathered from playing with the ball.
 Strangers on the street would smile and greet.
 "Hello", "Nice day", and so on.
 I won't pretend to understand why that was happening.
 Maybe it's disarming to see someone play.
 Neurochemical psychological sociology.
 I imagine there is utility in this discovery.
 It could be used as a confidence trick.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Shalom, shalom.
 About ten minutes later he had $200 of my dollars in his pocket.
 Something about his baby daughter needing money for medication.
 He said I could stay in his house in Tel Aviv, should I ever be around.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
-I felt very stupid, but ever since I've been more aware of the signals confidence generates.
+We rode the subway together, in silence.
+I think both of us knew what the other knew.
+"What do you do for a living?"
+He asked me.
+"I'm a programmer."
+"Are you good it?" he asked, surprised.
+"Good luck with your daughter," I said, and got off the train.
 ---

 Equipped with javascript snippets, and [TinyColor](https://bgrins.github.io/TinyColor/), I produce several animations and spam them under the #creativelab5 hashtag.
 Profile views continue to climb, a 2335% increase since last month.
 Heady days.
 This serotonin rush is normal.
 It's what feeds the world.